Counseling Degrees & Licenses in Arkansas

 The University of Arkansas is a public research university that is the largest university in Arkansas.
 The Counselor Education and Supervision program at the University of Arkansas offers degrees in counseling with four concentrations: clinical mental health counseling, school counseling, rehabilitation counseling, and addiction counseling.

-School counseling students must meet certain Arkansas Department of Education requirements in addition to completing the master’s degree.
+School counseling students must meet certain Arkansas Department of Education requirements and complete the master’s degree.

 • Location: Fayetteville, Arkansas